 4. Sorting Fraction Cards from Smallest to Largest

 This is essentially the same activity as above, only without the number line.
-If your students already have a solid understanding of fractions on a number line, then they can start comparing and ordering fractions without using a number line as an additional support.
+If your students already have a solid understanding of fractions on a number line, then they can start comparing and ordering fractions without using a number line as additional support.

 5. Fraction War